ANU values diversity and inclusion and is committed to ensuring equality of opportunity for all staff and students.

 ANU has a Reconciliation Action Plan, a whole-of-institution approach to enhancing broad engagement with Indigenous education, research, employment and culture.
 This plan is part of a national program led by Reconciliation Australia.

-The ANU College of Law has its own Plan for Action that includes putting in place strategies to achieve targets for Indigenous student and staff numbers.
+The ANU College of Law has its own Plan for Action that includes strategies for achieving targets for Indigenous student and staff numbers.